 The energy situation remains uncertain.
 Overseas, the turmoil in the Middle East and Ukraine is worsening, while the slowing Chinese economy and the UK's exit from the EU are overshadowing the global economy.
 Meanwhile, the drastic fall in oil prices, which is a major help for importing countries, is not only destabilizing some exporting countries but is also suppressing investment in development.
 Oil prices are sure to rise again eventually, but nobody knows when.

 Recently in Japan, the Energy Mix was officially finalized, and under the new regulatory standards, safety assessments by the Nuclear Regulation Authority are proceeding slowly but steadily.
 The confusion in energy policies in the wake of the nuclear accident is gradually clearing, but it will not be easy to actually achieve the ideal Energy Mix.
-In particular, for nuclear power, two nuclear power plants have restarted, but the restart of two other plants has been halted due to the provisional injunction issued by the Otsu District Court.
+As for nuclear power, three reactors have restarted under the new safety regulatory scheme, but two other reactors which had undergone reviews and inspections by the Nuclear Regulation Authority (NRA) have now been forced to shut down due to the provisional disposition given by the Otsu District Court.

 There are also many goals to be met for energies other than nuclear power, including the ambitious energy conservation target, lowering the cost of renewable energies, and keeping the liberalization of electricity and gas systems compatible with nuclear power plants.